 Last decade brought deep changes into how the print design fits in the modern society.
 As much the print world has influenced the design for screen, the screen-based media also left their mark on the design and production of paper-based publications.
-The design process helps to correctly frame the project by applying goal directed design and examining variety of research data to visualize the narrative flaw through the lens of the brand.
+The design process helps to correctly frame the project by applying goal-directed design and examining a variety of research data to visualize the narrative flaw through the lens of the brand.

 THE WALL PAPERS MAGAZINE

 I have been working with Peter Wall Institute for Advanced Studies since 2009 on selected design initiatives, and in the Summer of 2012, the Institute approached me with an idea of publishing a magazine to showcase many events and initiatives that PWIAS was working on.
-The idea was to publish two issues per year and to use it to expand on the ecosystem surrounding the research work and connections with leading research institutions.
-We started with looking at the audience and the type of content that may be suitable to support the Institute goals as well as how to engage the audience in a dialog promoting various public events offered by PWIAS.
-After few paper prototypes we settle on the structure of the pages and continue work on the magazine ID and style guide.
+The idea was to publish two issues per year and to use it to expand the ecosystem surrounding the research work and connections with leading research institutions.
+We started with looking at the audience and the type of content that may be suitable to support the Institute goals as well as how to engage the audience in a dialogue promoting various public events offered by PWIAS.
+After few paper prototypes, we settle on the structure of the pages and continue work on the magazine ID and style guide.
 The Magazine was printed by Hemlock Printers on 100% recycled paper.
 In 2014, the format of the Magazine changed and now it is published exclusively online.

 Everything matters.
 How you hold a book in your hands?
 Is it heavy or light?
 Is it landscape or portrait oriented?
 Is the paper matt or glossy?
 Are there enough margins to comfortably hold pages without covering the text?
-The answer to all those questions lies in understanding of the customer, the brand strategy and the synergy between all the 'visual actors' set to deliver a desired performance.
-You cannot produce emotional design without a high-level understanding of the product, or service within the large context of the brand, the society and marketplace.
+The answer to all those questions lies in the understanding of the customer, the brand strategy and the synergy between all the 'visual actors' set to deliver the desired performance.
+You cannot produce an emotional design without a high-level understanding of the product, or service within the large context of the brand, the society and marketplace.

 PWIAS ANNUAL REPORTS